-- Ask for preferred names and preferred pronouns of patients as some transgender people may not identify with the name/gender on their official IDs or insurance cards.
+- Ask for the preferred names and preferred pronouns of patients.
+Some transgender people may not identify with the name/gender on their official IDs or insurance cards.

-- Follow the patient’s lead by using specific language and labels they use on themselves.
+- Follow the patient’s lead by using specific language and labels they use for themselves.

 Expand Your LGBTQ+ Knowledge